 Begins at the Washington state line and follows US 2 to Sandpoint.

 28½ miles.
 Allow 40 minutes.

 When to see it

 Year round.
 Eagles in the winter, osprey in the summer, waterfowl in the spring and fall.
 Nature’s palette of vegetation colors are particularly abundant in spring and fall.

-Pend Oreille and Priest River; Colville National Forest (formerly Kaniksu NF); Priest River Wildlife Area; Albeni Falls Dam Visitor Center; Historical Museum in Sandpoint; Historical Museum in Newport and Priest River’s historic downtown.
+Pend Oreille and Priest River; Colville National Forest (formerly Kaniksu NF); Pend Oreille Wildlife Management Area; Albeni Falls Dam Visitor Center; Historical Museum in Sandpoint; Historical Museum in Newport and Priest River’s historic downtown.

 Camping (drive to)

 Public Lands Campgrounds at Priest Lake: Outlet 31 sites, 25 miles north of Priest River on Hwy 57, turn east at south end of lake, 1 mile; Luby Bay 52 sites, 28 miles north of Priest River on Hwy 57, turn east, 1 mile of gravel; Osprey 16 sites, 1 mile past Outlet CG.
 US Army Corps of Engineers CG’s: Albeni Cove, 10 sites directly across the river from Albeni Falls Dam, access via Hwy 41 at Newport; Mudhole 20 sites, 1 mile east of Priest River; Riley Creek, 67 sites 9 miles east of Priest River at Laclede.
 Springy Point 37 sites, at the south end of the Long Bridge at Sandpoint, turn west onto Lakeshore Drive 3 miles.
 There are also various private camping facilities at Newport and Sandpoint.
 Round Lake State Park, 53 sites 9 miles south of Sandpoint off Hwy 95, 2 miles west on Dufort Rd.